Danielle Manning: 2009–12

 Nate later goes to jail when he was found guilty of Eddie Ford's murder.
 Dani cannot stand that her boyfriend is gone.
 A few weeks later they say that Nate was not the murderer of Eddie Ford.
 Dani throws him a welcome back party.
 Dani finds out about her uncle Tomas Delgado.
 She wonders why her mother never told her about him.
 On Valentines Day, Dani and Nate plan to sleep together for the first time.
 Todd walks in and realizes what was happening and almost attacks Nate.
 Todd forbids Dani from seeing Nate again.
 The two run away from home with the help of James.
 Starr finds out and she and James go get them.
 Todd finds all four of them.
 Dani and Destiny talk about Matthew being the real murderer.
-Nate over heard the conversation and went ballistic.
+Nate overheard the conversation and went ballistic.
 He later knocks Matthew out which causes brain damage.
 Destiny and Dani do not know about this and try to find out what happened.
 Deanna Forbes, a person from James' past, comes to town.
 She is the only one that knows Nate's secret and plans to keep it that way.
-One day a man named Rick over hears Deanna and Nate's conversation.
+One day a man named Rick overhears Deanna and Nate's conversation.
 Days later he tells them to do a porno or Nate goes to jail.
 Dani knows nothing about this.
 Dani meets her cousin Baz Moreau, who is Tomas's son.
 Dani often tells Baz that it takes time to get along with a father she never knew.
 After Nate's graduation, she thinks something is going on between Nate and Deanna.
 Nate and Deanna decide to do what Rick says and make a porno because Nate doesn't want to go to jail and Deanna wants info on her mom.
 Dani missed most of Sam's Birthday party to talk to Nate.
 She finds Rick in the Minuteman Motel, where on other side are Nate and Deanna ready to shoot the film.
 Dani leaves and finds out Sam was kidnapped but was found thanks to her.
 The next day, Nate tells her Rick was a Lawyer and was giving Deanna Information about her mother and Deanna left to go to California.
 Dani tells him she was sorry for not trusting him.
 Rick comes by and talks a lot about porno's in his conversation with the two.
 Later that night, Dani and the other Mannings go to "Vickers Man", and she invites Nate.
 Dani later goes to Nate and tells him that the weird lawyer (Rick) was here.
 Nate tenses up with his lurking in the shadows.
 When the premiere finally starts Vicker Man does not come on; Hold the Diploma, the pornographic film with Nate and Deanna, airs instead.
 Everyone in the room finds out about it and is disgusted.
 Dani is shell-shocked about this.
 Nate tells her the reason why he did the pornographic film in the first place.
 On August 12, Dani said that she and Nate broke up and that she doesn't know if they will ever get back together.